javihernandez/cas/README.md

 ## DevSecOps in mind
-Codenotary cas is a solution written by a devops-obsessed engineers for Devops engineers to bring better trust and security to the the CloudNative source to deployment process
+Codenotary cas is a solution written by devops-obsessed engineers for Devops engineers to bring better trust and security to the the CloudNative source to deployment process

-## What kind of behaviors can CodeNotary cas detect
+## What kind of behaviors can Codenotary cas detect
 cas (and its extensions for Docker, Kubernetes, documents or CI/CD) can detect, authenticate and alert on any behavior that involves using unauthentic digital assets. cas verification can be embedded anywhere and can be used to trigger alerts, updates or workflows.

-cas is so versatile, it can help detecting or acting on the following (but not limited to):
+cas detects or acts on the following (but not limited to):
 * Immutable tagging of source code, builds, and container images with version number, owner, timestamp, organization, trust level, and much more
 * Simple and tamper-proof extraction of notarized tags like version number, owner, timestamp, organization, and trust level from any source code, build and container (based on the related image)
 * Quickly discover and identify untrusted, revoked or obsolete libraries, builds, and containers in your application